-(13) Child in care--A child who has been placed by a child-placing agency in a foster or adoptive home, regardless of whether the child is temporarily away from the home.
+(14) Child in care--A child who has been placed by a child-placing agency in a foster or adoptive home, regardless of whether the child is temporarily away from the home.
 Unless a child has been discharged from the child-placing agency, the child is considered a child in care.

+(15) Contract service provider--A person or entity that is contracting with the operation to provide a service, whether paid or unpaid.
+Also referred to as “contract staff” and “contractor” in this chapter.

-(14) Corporation or other type of business entity-- May include an association, corporation, nonprofit association, nonprofit corporation, nonprofit association with religious affiliation, nonprofit corporation with religious affiliation, limited liability company, political subdivision, or state agency.
+(16) Corporation or other type of business entity-- May include an association, corporation, nonprofit association, nonprofit corporation, nonprofit association with religious affiliation, nonprofit corporation with religious affiliation, limited liability company, political subdivision, or state agency.
 For purposes of this chapter, this definition does not include any type of "partnership", which is defined separately.

-(15) Corrective or adverse action--Is any action by you that places a restriction or condition on a foster home's verification, including the revocation of the verification.
+(17) Corrective or adverse action--Is any action by you that places a restriction or condition on a foster home's verification, including the revocation of the verification.
 Note: For information regarding a corrective or adverse action which Licensing is taking against you, see Subchapter L of Chapter 745 (relating to Enforcement Actions).